mablack/cordova-diagnostic-plugin/README.md

 Checks if Wifi is connected/enabled.
 On iOS this returns true if the device is connected to a network by WiFi.
-On Android this returns true if the WiFi setting is set to enabled.
+On Android and Windows 10 Mobile this returns true if the WiFi setting is set to enabled.

 On Android this requires permission `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`